 Why do we crave foods that can make us unhealthy and fat?
-Why don’t we just hunger for food that is good for us?
-Like foods with little to no sugar?
+Why don’t we just hunger for food that is good for us, such as foods with little to no sugar?
 And for our hunger to just stop after we reach our calories needed at that moment.

-The reason hunger works the way it does lies in our evolution.
+The reason hunger works this way lies in our evolution.
 If it worked the way we think it should now, humans likely would not have survived.

 Eating in Early Human History

 The need for food and the way we crave it goes way back.
 In the early years of human existence, life was tough.
 We had to deal with predators and bad weather, as well as needing to seek and defend safe and warm shelter.
 We had to travel long distances when resources ran out, or weather was too bad.

 We evolved to be able to eat what the body needed for energy and nutrients.
 The goal was toward least resistance — that is ability to eat and process what is both plentiful in our environment, and requires the least effort to consume.